White Sox end 5-game skid behind Lynn, beat Royals 4-2 - WTOP News

 The Royals (53-78) lost for the third time in five games.
 Rookie Bobby Witt hit his 19th home run off Lynn in the fourth, a shot to center that traveled an estimated 441 feet.

-Witt’s homer was the 58th hit by a Royals rookie this season, extending the franchise record of 56 set in their inaugural season.
+Witt’s homer was the 58th hit by a Royals rookie this season, extending the franchise record of 56 set in their inaugural season in 1969.

 Lynn retired the first 10 batters before Witt’s homer, and he immediately loaded the bases before coaxing Dozier to ground into an inning-ending double play.